Partnered with a professional artist, Beeac Primary School students educated their town about a local native Australian bird through art.

 Located in the Colac Otways Shire in Western Victoria, Beeac is surrounded by lakes and wetlands birds.

-The Creative Learning Partnership Program placed Peter Day with Beeac Primary School to create artistic work representing the school community's passion for art and the environment - the Brolga Pathways Project.
+Through the Creative Learning Partnership Program, Peter Day was placed with Beeac Primary School to create artistic work representing the school community's passion for art and the environment.

 Peter Day is a professional environmental artist and educator.
 Living in Aireys Inlet on the Great Ocean Road, Peter's work draws awareness to local wildlife, ecology and environmental conservation using natural and recycled materials.